Warm daily attention can keep a long marriage feeling close, playful, and alive.

 Small irritations become heavy when they are stored for months.
 Bring up concerns early and kindly.

 Try: “I miss feeling close to you.
 Can we talk about how our evenings have been lately?”
 Then listen.
-The point is not to win the conversation.
-The point is to understand what both of you need.
+Aim to understand what both of you need.

 Rekindle Physical Intimacy

-Physical intimacy is not only sex.
-It includes affection, comfort, playfulness, and feeling wanted.
+Physical intimacy includes sex, affection, and comfort.
+It also includes playfulness and feeling wanted.

-Start with low-pressure affection: hold hands, hug longer, sit closer, kiss hello and goodbye, or touch your partner’s arm when you speak.
+Start with low-pressure affection.
+Hold hands, hug longer, or sit closer.
+Kiss hello and goodbye.
+Touch your partner’s arm when you speak.
 If sex has become tense or rare, talk about it gently rather than pretending neither of you notices.

 Celebrate Each Other

 Being noticed feels good.
-Thank your spouse for things you may have started treating as automatic: making dinner, handling a stressful call, working hard, caring for family, or trying again after a hard conversation.
+Thank your spouse for things you may have started treating as automatic.
+That might be making dinner or handling a stressful call.
+It might be working hard, caring for family, or trying again after a hard conversation.

 Specific appreciation lands better than a general “thanks.”
 Try: “I noticed you cleaned the kitchen after such a long day.
 That helped me breathe.”